dmgcodevil/ContextLens/README.md

-# A BFS-Based Algorithm for Merging Rows with Selected-Match Gain and Path Penalty
+# A Context-Aware Graph-Based Algorithm for Merging Rows (Entities) with Selected-Match Gain and Path Penalty

 ## Abstract